 A critical component of BORDERS’ comprehensive educational program is the participation of students in scientific and engineering research projects.
 Every year, approximately 30 undergraduate, master’s and doctoral students are funded directly through the Center.
 A variety of approaches are leveraged to stimulate interest in the Center, as well as facilitate the development of these students to become successful homeland security professionals if they so choose.

 An example of a highly-effective strategy to recruit potential students to the BORDERS center is the Zipperman Scholars program at the University of Arizona in the Eller College of Management.
-The Zipperman Scholar program identifies high-achieving freshman and sophomores in the business school and works to stimulate interest in the Management Information Systems (MIS) program in the business school.
+The Zipperman Scholar program identifies high-achieving first years and sophomores in the business school and works to stimulate interest in the Management Information Systems (MIS) program in the business school.
 In the 2010-2011 academic year, the focus of their work was border security.
 Introducing young scholars to this research introduces the potential for developing future BORDERS researchers, and ultimately, homeland security professionals.

 An additional aspect of education is the opportunity for students to collaborate and develop long-term working partnerships with other researchers and DHS professionals outside of the BORDERS center.
 Aaron Elkins, a former PhD student at the University of Arizona, was selected as one of the "best and brightest" homeland security researchers in the United States and the United Kingdom.
 Dr. Elkins, in addition to 39 other science and engineering students, participated in two workshops focusing on the future of aviation security.
 Opportunities like this allow students to participate in long-term multi-disciplinary research, which contributes to the educational goals of the BORDERS center.